Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 5. Store away from moisture (a drawer in the bathroom is fine)

-6. Clean the handle with a damp town or dry toothbrush
+6. Clean the handle with a damp cloth or dry toothbrush

 If you still have questions on your search for cut throat razors for beginners, we hope you can find the answer here.

-How to use a straight razor—give me a quick guide?
+Q: How do you use a straight razor?
+Can you give me a quick guide?

 1. Preparation: Start with a clean and moist face.
 Taking a hot shower or applying a warm towel on your face beforehand can help soften your beard and open up pores.

 2. Lathering Up: Use a quality shaving cream or soap and apply it with a shaving brush to create a thick lather.
-This not only moisturizes the skin but also provides a protective layer that reduces irritation.
+This moisturizes the skin and provides a protective layer that reduces irritation.

 3. Holding the Razor: Grip the straight razor with your dominant hand.
 Place your first three fingers on the back of the blade, your pinky on the razor's tang, and your thumb on the side of the blade near the middle.
 This grip offers control and stability.

 4. Angle and Stroke: Hold the blade at about a 30-degree angle to your face.
 Begin with your cheeks, as they are the easiest to shave.
 Use gentle strokes with the grain of your beard.
-Do not apply too much pressure; let the weight of the razor do the work.
+Do not apply too much pressure; let the razor's weight do the work.

-5. Shaving the Face: Start from the top of your cheek near your ear and work your way down to your jawline.
-For the area under your nose and your upper lip, be extra cautious and use shorter, more precise strokes.
+5. Shaving the Face: Start from the top of your cheek near your ear and work down your jawline.
+Be extra cautious and use shorter, more precise strokes for the area under your nose and upper lip.

 6. Shaving the Neck: Tilt your head back slightly to stretch the skin on your neck.
 Shave from the top of the neck downwards, following the direction of hair growth.
 This area requires careful attention to avoid cuts.